tytydraco/yessleep/out/The_Beach_House.md

 For me, I drove around and then decided to leave the city.
 I decided to go to this beach.
-Even in the evening, it looked beautiful.
+Even at nigh it looked beautiful.
 But unbeknownst to me, my gas tank was half empty, and I needed to charge my phone.
 And to make matters worse, I had a flat tire.
 So I spotted this beach house that wasn't too far away.
 I slowly drove up to it; hopefully, I could speak to the homeowner or housesitter if I could charge my phone and call Triple A.

 But there I spotted a woman sitting, or so I thought at first since it was a little difficult due to the nightlight.
 And when I got a better look, it was a doll—a human-sized doll wearing Victorian clothing.
-I was pretty freaked out by this, seeing how detailed they were even from a few feet away.
+I was pretty freaked out by this, seeing how detailed it was even from a few feet away.